Viktor (wrestler): NXT Tag Team Champion (2013–2015)

 Viktor, alongside Konnor made his main roster debut on the September 9, 2014 episode of Main Event, with the duo defeating Los Matadores (Diego and Fernando) in a tag-team match to promote their NXT tag title defense against The Lucha Dragons (Kalisto and Sin Cara) at the NXT TakeOver: Fatal 4-Way event.
 On the December 12 episode of SmackDown, vignettes began to air promoting The Ascension's call-up to the main roster.
 The Ascension made their debut on the December 29 episode of Raw, quickly defeating The Miz and Damien Mizdow.
 The Ascension would continue to squash local athletes three weeks in a row on Main Event while indirectly criticizing of The Road Warriors.
 Their first major victory as part of the main roster was a win over The New Age Outlaws at the Royal Rumble.
 The Ascension suffered their first pinfall loss on the main roster on February 23 episode of Raw, losing to The Prime Time Players (Darren Young and Titus O'Neil).
-At WrestleMania 31, The Ascension made their WrestleMania debut in the André the Giant Memorial Battle Royal where both failed to win the match.
+At WrestleMania 31, The Ascension competed in the André the Giant Memorial Battle Royal where both failed to win the match.
 On the May 11 episode of Raw, during a match between Curtis Axel and Macho Mandow, in the guise of Randy Savage, The Ascension attacked Axel and Mandow.
 It was then announced that the Ascension would face Axel and Mandow on the Payback pre-show, where they won the match.
 It was announced the Ascension would partake in a six-team elimination chamber match for the WWE Tag Team Championship.
 At Elimination Chamber on May 31, he and Konnor eliminated Los Matadores and The Lucha Dragons until they were eliminated by The Prime Time Players, ultimately losing the match.